andrei-markeev/mongodb-livedata-server/README.md

 ### Important notes

 - The project is in alpha.
-Use on your own risk.
+Use at your own risk.
-- Neither method context nor subscription context, don't have `unblock` method anymore (because this package doesn't use Fibers)
+- Neither method context nor subscription context have the `unblock` method anymore (because this package doesn't use Fibers)
 - Meteor syntax for MongoDB queries is not supported.
 Please always use MongoDB Node.js driver syntax.
 For example, instead of
   ```ts
   const doc = myCollection.findOne(id);